 Juan Tabo Hills Park

-Superior created a custom shade for Juan Tabo Hills Park in Albuquerque, New Mexico.
-Juan Tabo Hills was a new park that was on a topographically-challenging site, so they chose five Triangle Sail shades to custom fit the space in the central plaza area.
+To combat the topographical challenges of the Juan Tabo Hills Park in Albuquerque, New Mexico, Superior Shade went above and beyond by creating a tailor-made shade solution.
+Understanding the importance of both functionality and aesthetics, they carefully selected five Triangle Sail shades to perfectly fit the central plaza area of the park.
+This thoughtful design choice not only provided much-needed shade but also added a touch of visual appeal to the space.
 The shade was an original concept created by Greg Miller of Morrow-Reardon-Wilkinson-Miller Architecture that was designed and engineered by Superior.
 This custom design was meant to represent the shutter of a camera when viewed from above and below.

 “We wanted to have a large area covered by the shade structure.
 We also wanted a design that had some dynamic visual character,” Miller said.
 “The angle of the posts and varying connection heights gives a sense of swirling movement and reinforces the flow in the overall park design.”